 Alternative Fuel Vehicle Conversion Grants

-The Utah Department of Environmental Quality (DEQ) Conversion to Alternate Fuel Grant Program provides grants to businesses and government entities that purchase clean vehicles or install conversion equipment on eligible vehicles that allows the vehicles to operate on alternative fuel or reduces a vehicle’s emissions of regulated pollutants.
+The Utah Department of Environmental Quality (DEQ) Conversion to Alternate Fuel Grant Program provides grants to businesses and government entities that install conversion equipment on eligible vehicles that allows the vehicles to operate on alternative fuel.
 Award recipients are required to pass these savings along to the individual who purchases the converted vehicle.
-Grants may cover 100% of the cost of purchasing a clean vehicle or 50% of the cost of conversion, up to $2,500.
-Eligible clean vehicles must operate solely on alternative fuel, and may include on-road vehicles and off-road equipment.
+Grants may cover 50% of the cost of conversion, up to $2,500.
+Eligible vehicles must operate solely on alternative fuel and may include on-road vehicles and off-road equipment.
 Eligible alternative fuels include propane, natural gas, and electricity.
 For more information, see the DEQ Conversion to Alternative Fuel Grant Program website.
+The alternative fuel vehicle conversion grant is available through July 1, 2029.

 Alternative Fuel Vehicle Decal and High Occupancy Vehicle (HOV) Lane Exemption

-Propane, natural gas, all-electric, and plug-in hybrid electric vehicles are permitted to use HOV lanes, regardless of the number of passengers.
-Qualified vehicles must display the special clean fuel decal issued by the Utah Department of Transportation (UDOT); a limited number of decals are available.
-This exemption expires September 29, 2025.
-For more information about qualifying vehicles and decal availability, see the UDOT Clean Fuel Vehicle Decal and Permit website.
+Propane, natural gas, all-electric, plug-in hybrid electric, and hydrogen vehicles are permitted to use HOV lanes, regardless of the number of passengers.
+Qualified vehicles must display the special decal issued by the Utah Department of Transportation (UDOT).
+This program expired September 30, 2025.
+For more information about qualifying vehicles and the exemption, see the UDOT Clean Fuel Vehicle Decal and Permit website.

 Hydrogen Fuel Production Incentives